keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 ### The Parasympathetic Nervous System

 As previously mentioned, the Parasympathetic Nervous System (PNS) is the counter to the Sympathetic Nervous System (SNS).
-Think of the PNS as the “rest and digest” system.[^24] The PNS is what we’re trying to trigger when we practice deep belly breathing exercises.
+Think of the PNS as the "rest and digest" system.[^24] The PNS is what we’re trying to trigger when we practice deep belly breathing exercises.

 The way we trigger the PNS with diaphragmatic breathing is actually really, really cool.[^25]